-Figure 27 - Scenario-3 flows
+Figure 27 - Scenario 3 Flows

-The figure above shows two ways this can be achieved.
+Figure 27 above shows two ways this can be achieved.
 In option 1, SP attaches an artifact to the URL used to fetch the content.
 In option 2, SP attaches a token to the content URL - this token is self-contained in the sense that CP can verify the signature on it.
 This specification supports both options.